Insipid1/DSA/Doc_1.md

 ## (a) Data Structure Definition

-This program uses a **stack** data structure implemented using an array to store opening brackets.
+This program uses a **stack** data structure implemented using an array to store opening brackets.Only parenthesis are being checked, not [] or {}.

 - `char stack[MAX]`
   Stores opening brackets `(`